icdevsorg/ovs-ledger/icrc85.md

 #### Shares

-A representation of the proportional amount of cycles a namespace should receive.
-Defined as a vector of records containing a namespace identifier and the amount as a natural number.
+A representation of the proportional amount of cycles a principal, account, or namespace should receive.
+Defined as a vector of records containing a identifier and the amount as a natural number.

 ```motoko
 type Shares = vec { record{ text; nat; }};
 ```

 #### ShareArgs
-The arguments required to share cycles among namespaces.
+The arguments required to share cycles among identifiers.

 ```candid
 type ShareArgs = {